Victims of Domestic Violence: We're Not Who They Say We Are

 I admit that I was very foolish to stay with Sergei, but it was difficult to leave someone I loved so much, and who did so much for me.
 He would go for many months without so much as raising his voice at me, but we would inevitably fall back into the pattern of abuse.
 There was a moment when he almost took my life, which was the moment that even my love couldn't overcome.
 I left.
 He nearly killed me again but I pushed through that, too.

 - Our self-confidence is lacking.
-Sergei was not only handsome, he was also funny, smart, and had a very prestigious career as an officer in the Russian National Honour Guard.
+Sergei was not only handsome, but also funny and smart.
+He had a prestigious career as an officer in the Russian National Honour Guard.
 He was a student at one of Russia's best colleges.
-When we went to visit his mother in the south, he was welcomed home as a local hero.
-People imagine abusers as they're portrayed in Lifetime miniseries: Clumsy, stupid, inarticulate, and unable to hold a job or maintain friendships.
+When we went to visit his mother in the south, he was welcomed home like a National Hero.
+People imagine abusers as they're portrayed in Lifetime movies: Clumsy, stupid, inarticulate, and unable to hold a job or maintain friendships.
 In other words, caricatures that almost never exist in real life.
 Many abusers are highly desirable men whose dark, inner selves are never betrayed by their shiny, happy exteriors.
 The women they choose to date are equally attractive, interesting and intelligent.

 - We know how abusive they are early on.
 Nothing could be further from the truth.
-I know how to spot an abuser now, but before, I thought they were just knights in shining armor.
+I know how to spot an abuser now, but before, I fell for the "Knight in Shining Armor" façade hook, line and sinker.
 Abusers are the most perfect people you will ever date in your whole life.
 They never argue with you.
 They never contradict you.
 They do things that seem very nurturing and caring, but to the extreme.
 (Have you ever thought how weird it would be for a guy to put his coat down on a muddy street for you to walk on it?
 Yeah, they do stuff like that.)
-They create a sense that you can rely on them for anything and everything, to the point that you stop relying even on yourself.
+They create the sense that you can rely on them for anything and everything, to the point that you stop relying even on yourself.
 They flatter you beyond reason.
 They prop you up when propping is not required.
 And the funny thing?
-They only do this with their "mark."
-Everyone watching from the outside thinks he is the perfect catch; no one has any idea of the horror he is capable of inflicting on another human being.
+Most women will fall for it, and fall hard.
+And then it's too late.
+And the worst part is that when the abuse starts, everyone watching from the outside still thinks he's the perfect catch; no one has any idea of the horrors he is visiting upon you.

 - We're weak and don't stand up for ourselves.
 How many rounds could you last in the ring with Mike Tyson?
 That's what it's like, fighting these men who are far stronger and faster than we are.
 Many of us fight back verbally and even physically.
-I constantly fought back, but always had to give up because he was so much stronger and faster than I was.
-In fact, there was a time when Sergei was in training to be a boxer.
-He was slender but very fast and very powerful.
-One blow to my side cracked my rib.
-I can't even remember what we were arguing about.
-But I remember going into the kitchen to get away from him and him following me, and he was so angry!
+I constantly fought back, but always had to give up because Sergei was so much stronger and faster than me.
+In fact, there was a time when he was in training to be a boxer; his slender build hid his fantastic speed and strength.
+I can't even remember what we were arguing about, the night he broke my rib.
+But I remember going into the kitchen to get away from him and him following me, and him being so angry!
 One blow nearly broke my rib in half.
+I had trouble breathing; when I complained about the pain, he started in on beating my arms black and purple.
+I could hardly breathe and couldn't lift my arms.
+He imprisoned me in our apartment for 3 days; it was on the ninth floor of an apartment building in a far away suburb of Moscow, and it was the dead of Russian winter.
+The neighbors heard me calling out for help - they couldn't not hear me - but no help came.
+He even tore the phone out of the wall.
+Tell me: Does that make me weak?

 - We're looking for someone to take care of us.
 In a way, this is true.
-I can always tell a strong woman because she's the one in the group who's tired.
+I can always pick out the "Strong Woman" because she's the one who's tired.
 Exhausted.
 FED.
 UP.
 WITH.
 EVERYONE.
 It's a lot of work, carrying the load of everything on your back.
 And we're not selfish enough to be Atlas and just shrug it off.
 So we look for strong, interesting people who live with passion and take risks.
 And if we find that person, we hold on to them.
 And unfortunately, if they're abusive, then we'll probably end up clinging to them to the bitter end, regardless of how much we resent it.

 - We're too dumb to figure out how to leave.
 In Russia, your passport is worth several times its weight in gold.
-Sergei took my passport and travel visa for "safe keeping" and wouldn't give it back.
-And then he gave it to a friend, so for a while I had no idea where it was.
+Sergei took my passport and travel visa for "safe keeping" and wouldn't give them back.
+And then he "gave it to a friend," so for a while I really had no idea where it was.
 He took the little money I had.
 My airplane ticket had expired.
-Because I hadn't registered my travel visa, I was pretty much in the country illegally.
-The door to our apartment could be locked from the outside.
-He would often leave for hours, locking me in the 9th floor apartment in the dead of winter with no possibility of escape.
-He beat my arms so badly one night - all night - that the next morning they were dark purple and black.
-I could hardly lift them.
-I wanted to sleep so badly but I couldn't lie on either side, especially on the side with the cracked rib, even though lying on my back made it hard to breathe.
-So I was badly injured and trapped in an apartment in the suburbs of Moscow with no way of even getting to the US Embassy - an embassy, by the way, which was infamous for not helping US citizens with anything, ever.
-I could have called the police but I had no ID and feared being arrested.
-He finally agreed to take me to the doctor at his regiment, where they did an x-ray and he could finally see that I was telling the truth about my chest hurting and it being painful to breathe.
-That was two weeks after he broke it.
-And then he cried for two hours, all the way home, and even though I vowed to never forgive him, after a week of sincere apologies and heartfelt, tender gestures showing his love for me, I agreed to stay.
-In any case, he still had my passport and visa and I still didn't want to go home.
+Because I hadn't registered my travel visa, even if I still had it, I was pretty much in the country illegally.
+The door to our apartment could be locked from the outside, so he would leave for hours, locking me in my 9th floor prison with no possibility of escape.
+I had no way to get into Moscow, to the US Embassy.
+An embassy, by the way, that is infamous for not helping US citizens with anything, ever.
+Yeah, I could have called the police (if the phone was working), but I had no ID and was afraid that I would be arrested.
+Finally, Sergei agreed to take me to the doctor at his regiment.
+Finally, they did an x-ray that proved I was telling the truth about my chest hurting, and that it was painful to breathe.
+(No, he didn't believe me before then.)
+That was two weeks after he broke my rib.
+He made me lie to the doctor; even though the doctor knew I was lying, he couldn't do anything to help me.
+I left the doctor's office more desperate and more certain of my isolation than before.
+Sergei cried for forgiveness all the way home; even though I initially vowed to never forgive him, after a week of sobbing, sincere apologies and heartfelt, tender gestures showing his love for me, I agreed to stay.
+In any case, I had no way to leave because he still had my passport and visa; and if I left him, I would have to go all the way back home.
+All the way back home to America.
+Forever.

 © 2015 Carrie Peterson